Electrical Engineering

 Hands-on, real-world projects

-• Machine learning-based driver assistance
+• Creating machine learning-based driver assistance systems

 autonomous vehicle team